 Students Practise Designing & Implementing RiNA Projects to Overcome STSE Harms

-This page provides teachers with suggestions and resources for the Students Practise phase of the 3-phase STEPWISE pedagogy – which can, eventually, enable & motivate students to self-direct RiNA projects to overcome STSE Harms of their concern.
+This page provides teachers with suggestions and resources for the Students Practise phase of the 3-phase STEPWISE pedagogy, in which students plan & implement small-scale RiNA projects to help overcome STSE harms of their concern – receiving teacher support as necessary and/or as they request it.
+Such practice RiNA projects can help students develop expertise, confidence & motivation for eventually self-directing later such projects.

-As presented in the video at right (below on phones), to deepen students’ ASK (attitudes, skills & knowledge) regarding that taught by teachers during the Teacher Teaches phase of the 3-phase STEPWISE pedagogy, we suggest teachers encourage students to design and carry out small-scale RiNA projects to overcome harms students determine in STSE relationships.
-For such practice projects, the teacher may provide assistance – as requested by students.
+As presented in the video at right (below on phones), to deepen students’ attitudes, skills & knowledge (ASK) regarding ASK taught by teachers during the Teacher Teaches phase of the 3-phase STEPWISE pedagogy, we suggest teachers encourage students to design and carry out small-scale RiNA projects to overcome harms of concern/interest to students in STSE relationships.
+For such practice projects, the teacher may provide assistance – as requested by students, and as described, with examples, below.

 Students Practise: Teaching ASK